googlefonts/sawarabi-mincho/fontbakery/fontbakery-report.md

  * U+322F PARENTHESIZED IDEOGRAPH EARTH: not included in any glyphset definition
  * U+3230 PARENTHESIZED IDEOGRAPH SUN: not included in any glyphset definition
  * U+7CD0 CJK UNIFIED IDEOGRAPH-7CD0: not included in any glyphset definition
- * U+9EB4 CJK UNIFIED IDEOGRAPH-9EB4: try adding one of: chinese-hongkong, chinese-traditional
+ * U+9EB4 CJK UNIFIED IDEOGRAPH-9EB4: try adding one of: chinese-traditional, chinese-hongkong
  * U+FE19 PRESENTATION FORM FOR VERTICAL HORIZONTAL ELLIPSIS: not included in any glyphset definition
  * U+FE33 PRESENTATION FORM FOR VERTICAL LOW LINE: not included in any glyphset definition
  * U+FE35 PRESENTATION FORM FOR VERTICAL LEFT PARENTHESIS: try adding chinese-simplified